 Online chat and discussion

 To keep it together working remotely day to day, you'll want to be checking in and discussing with colleagues and allies near and far.
-We recommend a couple of tools that can help keep group communications flowing.
+We recommend a couple of tools that can help keep group communications flowing in private or public.

 - Mattermost chat - Mattermost is another piece of GreenNet's online infrastructure, often described as a 'Slack' clone -- but open source, obviously.
-Chat in a stream with channels, which can be private or public, direct messages, masses of emojis :) If you are interested in having your own Mattermost messaging service, please contact us for pricing.
+Chat in a stream with channels, direct messages,masses of emojis :)

 The quest for a reliable open source over IP has been long!
 Skype and more recently Zoom are good for reliability (but not transparency!), their sound quality can vary and their free services may have various restrictions on call length or the number of people connected at once.